tfgg/yournextmep/_candidates/eu2014/green-scotland/grace-murray.md

 person: grace-murray
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Grace Murray
+title: Grace Murray is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---